Flag of Quebec

 It was the first provincial flag officially adopted in Canada and was originally shown on January 21, 1948, at the Parliament Building in Quebec City, during the administration of Maurice Duplessis.
 Legislation governing its usage was enacted on March 9, 1950.
 Quebec's Flag Day (January 21) commemorates its adoption each year, although for some time it was celebrated in May.

 Status

 Article 2 of the Act respecting the flag and emblems of Québec confers the status of national emblem (emblème national) on the flag of Quebec.

 Symbolism

-The Fleurdelisé takes its white cross from certain French flags of the Kingdom of France, namely the French naval flag as well as the French merchant flag.
+The Fleurdelisé takes its white cross over a blue field from certain French flags of the Kingdom of France, namely the French naval flag as well as the French merchant flag.
 Its white fleurs-de-lis (symbolizing purity) and blue field (symbolizing heaven) come from a banner honouring the Virgin Mary; such banners were carried by Canadian colonial militia in the 18th century.
+The fleurs-de-lis, as a symbol has often been associated with France, specifically the Kingdom of France.
 The flag is blazoned Azure, a cross between four fleurs-de-lis argent.
 Its horizontal symmetry allows both sides of the flag to show the same image.